Iron, Carbon counties add early voting days after mail ballot delays - NewsBreak

 Utah County attorney says deputy county clerk should be removed from supervising election

-PROVO — The Utah County attorney is asking that a county election official be removed from supervising Tuesday's election after the official received payments from a group opposing a measure on the ballot.
-In a recent memo obtained by KSL.com, Utah County Attorney David Leavitt said he is concerned...
+PROVO, Utah — The Utah County attorney is asking that a county election official be removed from supervising Tuesday’s election after the official received payments from a group opposing a measure on the ballot.
+In a recent memo obtained by KSL.com, Utah County Attorney David Leavitt said he...

 Deputy Utah Co.
 Clerk accused of conflict of interest ahead of Election Day